oknozor/blog/content/01_reverse_AO2.md

 ```

-Now we have the first bits and pieces to build a techtree with some textual information.
+Hooray !
+We now have the first bits and pieces to build a techtree with some textual information.

 This concludes the first part on this serie, in the next post we will create and populate a database
 from ao2edat/genie extracted game data.